School official means a Building Principal or designee.

 The author’s name will accompany personal opinions and editorial statements.
 An opportunity for the expression of differing opinions from those published/produced will be provided within the same media.

-For purpose of this section and the following section, a publication includes, without limitation: (1) written or electronic print material (2) audio-visual material, on any medium including electromagnetic media (e.g., images, MP3 files, flash memory, etc.) or combinations of these, whether off-line (e.g., a printed book, CD-ROM, etc.) or online (e.g., any website, social networking site, database for information retrieval, etc.),or (3) information or material on electronic devices (e.g., data or voice messages delivered by cell phones, tablets, and other hand-held devices.
+For purposes of this section and the following section, a publication includes, without limitation: (1) written or electronic print material, (2) audio-visual material on any medium including electromagnetic media (e.g., images, MP3 files, flash memory, etc.), or combinations of these whether off-line (e.g., a printed book, CD-ROM, etc.) or online (e.g., any website, social networking site, database for information retrieval, etc.), or (3) information or material on electronic devices (e.g., data or voice messages delivered by cell phones, tablets, and other hand-held devices).

-1. will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities;
+1. Will cause a material and substantial disruption of the proper and orderly operation and discipline of the school or school activities;

-2. violates the rights of others, including but not limited to material that is libelous, invades the privacy of others, or infringes on a copyright;
+2. Violates the rights of others, including but not limited to material that is libelous, slanderous or obscene, or invades the privacy of others, or infringes on a copyright;

-3. is socially inappropriate or inappropriate due to maturity level of the students, including but not limited to material that is obscene, pornographic, or pervasively lewd and vulgar, or contains indecent and vulgar language; or sexting as defined by School Board policy; or
+3. Is socially inappropriate or inappropriate due to maturity level of the students, including but not limited to material that is obscene, pornographic, or pervasively lewd and vulgar, contains indecent and vulgar language, or sexting as defined by School Board policy and Student Handbooks;

 Non-School Sponsored Publications Accessed or Distributed Off-Campus

-A student engages in gross disobedience and/or misconduct and may be disciplined for creating and/or distributing a publication that: (1) causes substantial disruption or a foreseeable risk of a substantial disruption to school operations, or (2) or interferes with the rights of other students or staff members.
+A student engages in gross disobedience and misconduct and may be disciplined for creating and/or distributing a publication that: (1) causes a substantial disruption or a foreseeable risk of a substantial disruption to school operations, or (2) interferes with the rights of other students or staff members.

 Bullying and Cyberbullying